ACLU: Government mistakenly wanted to deport US veteran

 DeWitt said he didn’t know whether Ramos-Gomez protested when immigration officers picked him up.

-Ramos-Gomez was a lance corporal in the Marines and received awards for service in Afghanistan.
+Ramos-Gomez is receiving mental-health care and wasn’t available for an interview Wednesday.
+He was a lance corporal in the Marines and received awards for service in Afghanistan.
 The ACLU said his PTSD had a role in the disturbance at the hospital.

-The ACLU is asking the Kent County sheriff and county commissioners to investigate the jail’s role in releasing Ramos-Gomez to ICE.
-Aukerman said Ramos-Gomez’ treatment was “appalling.”
+Sheriff Michelle LaJoye-Young defended her department, saying officers don’t have authority to verify why ICE wants to detain someone.
+Nonetheless, she called it a “very unfortunate situation” for Ramos-Gomez.

+“We believe this case underscores the need for immigration policy reform,” the sheriff said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.